How do we stop rape? By beginning the conversation with our sons.

 Rape is always everywhere: in America, in India, in Somalia, in Saudi Arabia, in Israel.

-We all know the news stories: a small town divided, a girl dead in Dehli—the conversation is back on the table.
-And in all these conversations, there seems to be something missing.
+We all know the news stories: a small town divided, a girl dead in Dehli — And in all these conversations, there seems to be something missing.

 At least a few mornings a week for the past few years, I write at the same coffee shop.
 The crowd in the morning is filled with retired men around age seventy.
 Sometimes their wives join them, but most of the time, they congregate at an over-sized table and gossip.

-The leader of the pack is a man in his early seventies, white hair, no wrinkles, works out religiously.
-He likes to gab with every woman that walks in—well, every pretty woman who walks in.
+The leader of the pack is a man in his early seventies, with white hair, and no wrinkles, who works out religiously.
+He likes to gab with every woman that walks in — well, every pretty woman who walks in.

 Then, once she leaves, the men begin to talk, like frat boys.
 They objectify every woman and speak of her looks in great detail in loud booming voices.
 They are like a pack of teenage boys trying to navigate the first taste of potent testosterone rushing through their bodies.